 Rain on your wedding day is good luck because it signifies the cleansing of tough times or sadness in your past.

-People began saying this since rain tends to wash away dirt and even pollution.
+Sources say this since rain tends to wash away dirt and even pollution.

 Rain on your wedding day is good luck because it signifies that your marriage will last.